Very Very Important Plan for 10 Days Economics Class 12

 Economic Transactions are – (a) Visible items (b) Invisible items (c) transfer payments/ receipts

-Current Account is the record of trade in goods, services and unilateral transfer.
+Current Account – It is the record of trade in goods, services and unilateral transfer.

 Capital Account – records of all international transactions of assets such as bonds, stocks, government borrowing etc.